JVHallam/vimrun/docs/future_features.md

     * Re-arrange the file to match the current directory structure
     * Reformat it into a markdown file.

-* Fix the initial setup:
-    * If the number of lines in the temp file != the number of files in the directory:
-        * Clean out the file
-        * Update it to contain everything

 * SRS:
     * The script should pick 5 / 10 ( or so ) files to be used
     * multiplier * 2^n-1, where: